Biography of Governor

 Eddie Baza Calvo

 The savings generated from the Governor’s aggressive orders went to pay down the debt of tax refunds.
 Together with two series of bonds to finance the tax refunds debt, Governor Calvo paid out about $350 million in tax refunds in one fiscal year alone.
-That is the highest amount of tax refunds paid in one year in the history of the government of Guam, a true signal of the Governor’s commitment to pay his people what they were owed.
+That is the highest amount of tax refunds paid in one year in the history of the government of Guam.

 It is this focus on children that drives the signature pieces of Governor Calvo’s tenure.
-While he has absolutely no statutory authority over the operations of the Department of Education, Governor Calvo took a huge political risk and now is leading the effort for significant education reform.
-The Governor could not sit back and watch the system carry forward years of dismal academic performance without fidelity to curriculum and standards.
 Looking toward the long-term viability of the island, the Governor saw the disconnect between the standards of the workforce and the performance of students by the time they graduate, if they graduated.
 He brought the community together to develop a plan for education reform, one which swaps the 100-year-old American education system of inputs with one that values standards and outputs in a classroom culture of collaboration that embraces technology.
+Governor Calvo introduced the Core Curriculum program to Guam DOE.
+In 2012, the Guam Education Board adopted the program and has begun implementing it in schools.
+The governor, with Republican colleague, now former Senator Aline Yamashita, shared the idea of a universal pre-kindergarten program to help ensure the kindergarten program is available to all children, and with it the opportunity to prepare for a successful academic future.

 Eddie Baza Calvo was born on August 29, 1961, the middle child of former Governor and First Lady Paul McDonald and Rose Herrero Baza Calvo.
 He grew up in Maite with his sisters Vera, Katherine, Barbara, Marie, Reyna and Clare, and his older brother Paul.